 Stephen Miller And 'The Camp Of The Saints,' A White Nationalist Reference

 Senior White House adviser Stephen Miller is an immigration hard-liner.
-He's engineered the Trump administration's family-separation policy and its travel ban on people from some Muslim-majority countries.
+He engineered the Trump administration's family-separation policy and its travel ban on people from some Muslim-majority countries.

 But last week, the Southern Poverty Law Center detailed leaked emails in which it says Miller encouraged far-right website Breitbart to promote white supremacist ideas.
 In one message, Miller references a book of fiction: "Someone should point out the parallels to Camp of the Saints."